directdemocracy-vote/www/white_paper.md

 Each new vote coming from client apps is stored in the buffer.
 When the vote buffer is full, the station chooses randomly one vote in its buffer, published it and remove it from its buffer, so that it can accept new votes.
 This guarantees that the app server cannot make any time correlation to deduce the vote of a citizen.
+When the deadline of the referendum is reached, the stations should not accept new votes from client apps and should publish all the vote contained in their buffer.

 #### Citizen Registration